fritzy/Dulcimer/README.md

 Callbacks are always required on functions that include them, and lead with an error-first approach.

+:point\_up: Remeber, options are always optional, meaning you don't have to the argument at all.

 ### Common Options

 * [db](#op-db)